junetic/usercall-mcp/README.md

 But most agents still rely on synthetic feedback or assumptions about users.

-Usercall MCP lets agents gather real qualitative feedback directly from users and turn it into structured insights.
+Usercall MCP lets agents gather real qualitative feedback directly from users.

 ---